 The ovaries are two tiny, almond-shaped organs that sit on either side of the uterus.
 Before menopause, the ovary releases an egg for possible fertilization each month.
 The ovaries also manufacture estrogen, a female sex hormone.

 Because the ovaries are so small and buried deep within the body, the early symptoms of ovarian cancer occur in the abdominal area, leading many general physicians to initially suspect a gastrointestinal or bladder ailment.
-Early symptoms may include:
+Early symptoms of ovarian and fallopian tube cancer may include:

 - Persistent abdominal bloating

 - Feeling full only a few bites into a meal

 - Nausea or vomiting